testit-tms/api-client-dotnet/docs/TestRunsApi.md

 <a id="apiv2testrunsidstatisticsfilterpost"></a>
 # **ApiV2TestRunsIdStatisticsFilterPost**
-> TestResultsStatisticsApiResult ApiV2TestRunsIdStatisticsFilterPost (Guid id, ApiV2TestRunsIdStatisticsFilterPostRequest apiV2TestRunsIdStatisticsFilterPostRequest = null)
+> TestResultsStatisticsApiResult ApiV2TestRunsIdStatisticsFilterPost (Guid id, TestRunStatisticsFilterApiModel testRunStatisticsFilterApiModel = null)

 Search for the test run test results and build statistics